cherrynoize/ctrl/README.md

 >
 > The only exception would be the Spacer widget.

-Therefore if you didn't want to install the Soundctl and Lightctl widgets, here's what you would do:
+Therefore if you didn't want the Soundctl and Lightctl widgets, here's what you would do:

     git clone https://github.com/cherrynoize/ctrl
     cd ctrl